Umbrella Ultra Marathon: Names

 The name of the "Umbrella Ultra Marathon" came from its aim at supporting the occupation protests by the umbrella movement, which also called the "Umbrella Revolution" in reference to the umbrellas used by protesters to defence against police's pepper spray and tear gas.
 Some runners implemented this idea through a distance running passed through the main areas occupied by the pro-democracy protesters.
 Another reason of the name was: The course covered New Territories, Kowloon, and Hong Kong Island, which shown an umbrella shape on the map of Hong Kong.

 Background

 The Umbrella Movement started on 28 September 2014, when initiators of the Occupy Central movement announced the commencement at a rally taking place the Central Government Complex on Tim Mei Avenue.
 Police blocked all entrance to Tim Mei Avenue to obstruct Occupy Central supporters, and arrested demonstrators inside the Central Government Complex by 1:30 pm.
 A crowd gathered and anti-surrounded the police outside Tim Mei Avenue to stop police's transference of the arrested demonstrators.
-Police used pepper spray and tear gas to disperse the crowd, while the crowd use umbrellas to fight against pepper spray and tear gas.
+Police used pepper spray and tear gas to disperse the crowd- the first time that police in Hong Kong fired tear gas since 2005, while the crowd use umbrellas to fight against pepper spray and tear gas.
 The umbrella becomes symbol of this movement, and thus called the Umbrella Revolution or the Umbrella Movement.